yhayase/skk-vscode/memory-bank/activeContext.md

 ## Current Work Focus

-The current development focus is on implementing the **candidate deletion feature** and completing the **dictionary registration feature**.
+The current development focus is on:
+- Implementing the **candidate deletion feature**
+- Completing the **dictionary registration feature**
+- **Keybinding contextualization and optimization (Issue #55)**: Implementing fine-grained keybinding control using VSCode's `when` clause contexts to ensure the extension only handles necessary key events based on the current SKK mode.
+This aims to improve compatibility with other extensions and VSCode's native functionalities.

 The candidate deletion feature allows users to delete unwanted candidates from their dictionary during conversion.
 This is useful for removing incorrect or outdated entries.